 Business owners face a double-whammy when it comes to job pressure and stress.
 The responsibility of paying your employees and yourself, and the urge to push onward despite all other personal needs can take its toll on, well, just about everything.
 Without a much-needed break, productivity (and perspective) will inevitably hit.
 The trick is to know when taking that break is actually better for your business.

 Work/life balance is tricky for many business owners, and there’s a perception that the more you dedicate to your business, the more successful it’s going to be.
 The truth is, however, that your body will force you to slow down if you don’t give it the chance – and then the success of your business will be impacted if you don’t plan ahead.
-Neglecting your mental health can lead to burn-out, and that can have devastating effects on your business.
+Neglecting to take care of your mental health can lead to burn-out, and that can have devastating effects on your business.

 Business owners are affected by workplace stress, too.